 The Santander bank refunds you even the transaction fees of foreign banks.

 Send a photo of the receipt to Santander via mail.
 Santander will compensate the fee in the next accounting.

-We used the Santander for cash bills and the DKB for online and credit card payments, whenever they were without an additional fee.
+In practice: We used the Santander for cash bills and the DKB for online and credit card payments, whenever they were without an additional fee.

 6. vaccination and medication

 It is important to plan vaccinations sufficiently far ahead before you go on your backpacking adventure.
 Depending on where you go and what kind of vaccinations you need, at least a few months before your date of departure!

 Please talk to your doctor and check your vaccination certificate.